suikan4github/murasaki_samples/README.md

 We are back again.
 Now, select the "murasaki_samples", then click "Next".

 ![Choose a murasaki_sample](screenshots/Screenshot_from_2019-02-14_07-06-35.png)
-## Select a wizard to use for important project
+## Select a wizard to use for importing project

 Select the "import existing Eclipse projects" radio button.
 Then, select the desired project to import.
 Then click.